Features

 Filtering Scheduler Rows by Name

-• rows.filter() method that is invoked on every filter UI change - it passes the filter parameters to the Scheduler and requests an update
+2. Whenever there's a change in the filter UI, the rows.filter() method is invoked.
+This method passes the filter parameters to the Scheduler and requests an update.

-• onRowFilter event handler which resolves the filter parameters for every row (to determine whether it should be visible or not)
+3. The onRowFilter event handler, defined in the Scheduler config, evaluates the filter parameters for each row to determine whether a row should be visible or not.

 Filter update logic: